-10 Reasons why you Should Quit Your Day Job and be an Artist
+10 Reasons Why you Shouldn’t Quit Your Day Job and be an Artist

 3. You want to work your life away.
-Retirement, while we all look forward to it, without a 401k, Roth IRA or 403B or some other form of investing then you will probably working your entire life.
+Retirement, while we all look forward to it, without a 401k, Roth IRA, or 403B, or some other form of investing then you will probably work your entire life.
 Is this what you had in mind for the later years of your life?
 While working as an artist is something that many of us creatives doing until the day we die, a day job is probably not in the plan until that day also.

 4. Your inner critic never makes a peep.
 At some point you are going to hit a creative lull or burn out, your inner critic may speak out and put doubts in your head.
 You also may wish to change your creative vision or idea.
 Do you have a plan for this time?
 Do you have savings ready or a strategy?